equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 > policy object solution.
 But in this article we will write plain object
 > solution for policies from scratch.
 If you're looking for a gem with established convention and community I recommend checking Pundit.

+> **Update:** I've received feedback that I didn't explain why I think
+> Plain Object solution is better that CanCanCan or just sticking roles
+> directly to `User` model.
+I've also didn't quite well explain the transition from
+> model policy to separate object policy.
+That's true.
+In the past I've received lot
+> of feedback that my articles are too long till they get to the point, that's why I've decided to
+> skip explaining reasons and just show you how to do advanced stuff.
+>
+> I'm preparing more detailed step by step article where I'll explain my reasons more.

 ## Example

 Let say in our application user can be: